-For the twelve months ending December 31, 2018, the total assets of the Alliance decreased by approximately \$0.4 million or 0.15% and total liabilities decreased by approximately \$7.5 million or 8%.
-Total Net Position increased approximately \$6.5 million.
-The small decrease in total assets is primarily due to replacing capital assets.
-Old assets were removed from service and replaced with assets that were previously shown in Construction in Process and the write-off for the Special Item described in Note 13.
-The decrease in total liabilities is primarily due to scheduled payments of long-term debt.
+For the twelve months ending December 31, 2019, the total assets of the Alliance increased by approximately \$2.8 million or 1% and total liabilities decreased by approximately \$7.1 million or 8%.
+Total Net Position increased approximately \$9.7 million or 5%.
+The small increase in total assets is primarily due to the construction of new capital assets.
+The decrease in total liabilities is primarily due to scheduled payments of long-term debt as well as a decrease in LOTT's net pension liability.